gurushantj/MTCNN/README.md

 <img src="https://github.com/gurushantj/MTCNN/blob/master/results/cricket_output.jpg?raw=true" alt="Smiley face" height="520" width="820">

 # Training
-This model is trained from scratch without using any pre trained weights.
+This model is trained from scratch without using any pre trained weights , if you wish you can initilize with the existing weights and train on your dataset.
 - Go to main.py and scroll down to bottom and uncomment the fun call to run the training on(PNet/RNet/ONet).

 # References